 By using this new (to the application) steel, Mazda says it was able to gain 20 percent strength and shave off about 10.5 pounds of unwanted weight in two of the most crucial areas: the furthest extensions of the vehicles' overhangs front and rear, which detract from several aspects of vehicle performance.

 To accomplish this, Mazda says it had to dramatically alter the impact design of the vehicle due to the fact that the steel is not very pliant and in turn absorbs less energy in a collision.
 The solution was to create an all-new design that absorbs energy more efficiently, directing it into intended areas of the vehicle and not into the passengers or passenger compartment.

 The CX-5 is available in Sport, Touring and Grand Touring Trim levels.

-From there, the Touring model adds the more powerful 2.5-liter motor and the six-speed automatic, fog lamps, Bluetooth, power adjustment for the driver's seat (with upgraded cloth), a rearview camera, a six-speaker audio system with a 5.8-inch in-dash monitor, leather for the steering wheel and shift knob, steering wheel-mounted audio controls, a blind spot monitor and a rear-seat armrest.
+From there, the Touring model continues with the more powerful 2.5-liter motor and the six-speed automatic, fog lamps, Bluetooth, power adjustment for the driver's seat (with upgraded cloth), a rearview camera, a six-speaker audio system, leather for the steering wheel and shift knob, steering wheel-mounted audio controls, a blind spot monitor and a rear-seat armrest.